 LastPass also utilizes military-grade AES-256 bit encryption with PBKDF2 SHA-256 and salted hashes to ensure that the data in your vault stays completely secure in the cloud

 Multifactor authentication is also available should you want an extra layer of security.
-People generally consider this as a hassle, but passwords alone are no longer effective for online security.

 Select “Multifactor Options” in the pop up window, and you’ll be greeted with a list of free multitracker options available.